 Trim the open edge of the treat bag about in line with the top of the belly band.
 You’re going to fold over the open edge to seal the bag, and you don’t want the open flap showing through the window.

 Place a strip of double sided tape along the open edge of the treat bag.
 Fold over the top of the treat bag and press firmly.
 Use another smaller strip of tape on the inside of the treat bag to stick the two flaps together.
 This will help prevent any sand falling out.

 Fold in one belly band flap.
 With the belly band lying face down, add a strip of double sided to the edge of the flap that is still open.
 Add a second strip of tape to the edge of the flap that is closed.
 Fold over the open flap and press down firmly to secure the belly band closed.
 You should end up with two strips of tape down each edge of the overlap to hold the band closed.

 Step 6: Insert Invitation and Enclosure Card

 Slip an invitation into the band.
 I designed this belly band specifically to pair with the Katherine Collection.
 I like to place the band so that the bride and groom’s names show through the clear window.

 You could however create the belly band in any color, use any embellishments in the widow, and slot in any 5 x 7” invitation.
 Bright confetti in the window would look fabulous with the dotty Olivia collection.

 Slot your RSVP and enclosure cards into the band behind the invitation.
 Place the invitation package into an A7 envelope and mail away, mail away, mail away.
-Not sail away.
-Get it.

-I think that’s my cue to say it’s now late and time for me to sign off.
 I hope you enjoyed this tutorial and I’d love to see or hear what ideas you have to fill the window with.
 Send me a note or let me know in the comments.

 Until next time, with template love,